13.9.2 TAS Audit Coordination

 • Maintaining open lines of communication.

-• Elevating significant audit risks and findings to Enterprise Audit Management and TAS leadership.
+• Elevating significant audit risks and findings to the Office of Enterprise Audit Management (OEAM) and TAS leadership.

-• Ensuring the TAS’s position is supported by facts, data, and appropriate documentation.
+• Ensuring TAS’s position is supported by facts, data, and appropriate documentation.

 • Drafting the management response to the Draft Report and the 180-Day Letter (for GAO audits) and collaborate with business unit liaisons for routing the package through the TAS approval process.

-• Preparing detailed and achievable corrective actions that fully address the findings and recommendations in the report, have realistic implementation dates, and are accurately assigned to the appropriate PCA Responsible Official.
+• Preparing detailed and achievable corrective actions that fully address the findings and recommendations in the report, have realistic implementation dates, and accurately assign corrective actions to the appropriate PCA Responsible Official.

 TAS Audit Liaison